gabrielhartmann/dcos-kafka-service/README.md

     $ curl -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/kafka/v1/connection"

+<a name="#rest-api-authentication"></a>
 ## REST API Authentication

-Depending on how the cluster is configured, commands using the REST API must be authenticated using one of the following methods.
-This authentication is only applicable for interacting with the Kafka REST API directly.
+Depending on how the cluster is configured, commands using the REST API may need to be authenticated.
+These instructions only apply to interacting with the Kafka REST API directly.
 Access the underlying Kafka Brokers themselves with the standard Kafka APIs.

+If your DC/OS Enterprise installation requires encryption, you must also use the `ca-cert` flag when making REST calls.
+Refer to [Obtaining and passing the DC/OS certificate in cURL requests](https://docs.mesosphere.com/1.8/administration/tls-ssl/#get-dcos-cert) for information on how to use the `--cacert` flag.
+[If encryption is not required](https://docs.mesosphere.com/1.8/administration/tls-ssl/), you can omit the --cacert flags.

 All `curl` examples in this document assume that an auth token has already been retrieved using one of the following methods and stored in an environment variable named `AUTH_TOKEN`.
 See the following documentation for how to retrieve this token from the authentication service.